twbattaglia/tumor-microbiome-nf/README.md

 ### BAM/CRAM files
 The required input file is a CSV flat file with the locations of BAM/CRAM files that will be processed.
 Data can be located locally or on GCP.
 The expected input of the data should be BAM/CRAM files that have been mapped to the human genome (hg19) and have retained all reads.

+### Reference databases
+A formatted database for Pathseq and Kraken2 are additionally required for profiling the unmapped whole genome sequences.
+These databases will be available after publication.

 ## Parameters